Ecofascism: Garrett Hardin, Pentti Linkola, and "Lifeboat Ethics"

 Two figures influential in ecofascism are Garrett Hardin and Pentti Linkola, both of whom were proponents of what they refer to as "Lifeboat Ethics".
+Hardin was a professor of Human Ecology at the University of California often described as a white nationalist.
+His work was focused on the ethics of overpopulation and population control and suggested different methods like "birth control, abortion, and sterilization".
+Not only did he have medical suggestions but also stood against immigration and the end of foreign aid.
+The work of Linkola and Hardin has been influential on ecofascist thought.

-Hardin was an American ecologist accused by the Southern Poverty Law Center of being a white nationalist, whilst Linkola was a Finnish ecologist accused of being an active ecofascist who actively advocated ending democracy and replacing it with dictatorships that would use totalitarian and even genocidal tactics to end climate change.
+Linkola was a Finnish ecologist and radical Malthusian accused of being an active ecofascist who actively advocated ending democracy and replacing it with dictatorships that would use totalitarian and even genocidal tactics to end climate change.
 Both men used versions of the following analogy to illustrate their viewpoint:

+Renaud Camus

+Renaud Camus' conspiracy theory, the Great Replacement, has been influential on ecofascism, being referenced explicitly in multiple manifestos and had its ideas relayed in others.
+In the conspiracy theory, the "native" white populations of western countries are being replaced by non-white populations as a directed political effort.

 Association with violence

-Academics and researchers warn that as ecological crises worsen and remain unaddressed, support for ecofascism and violence in the name of ecofascism will increase.
+Ecofascist violence has occurred since the 21st century, with academics and researchers warning that as ecological crises worsen and remain unaddressed, support for ecofascism and violence in the name of ecofascism will increase.

 In December 2020, the Swedish Defence Research Agency released a report on ecofascism.
 The paper argued that ecofascism is intimately tied to the ideology of accelerationism, and ecofascists nearly exclusively choose terror tactics over the political approach.
-Further, the SDRA argues not all ecofascist mass shooters have been recognized as such: Pekka-Eric Auvinen who shot eight people in Finland in 2007 before killing himself adhered to the ideology according to his manifesto titled "The Natural Selector's Manifesto".
+Further, the SDRA argues not all ecofascist mass shooters have been recognised as such: Pekka-Eric Auvinen who shot eight people in Finland in 2007 before killing himself adhered to the ideology according to his manifesto titled "The Natural Selector's Manifesto".
 He advocated "total war against humanity" due to the threat humanity posed to other species.
 He wrote that death and killing is not a tragedy, as it constantly happens in nature between all species.
 Auvinen also wrote that the modern society hinders "natural justice" and that all inferior "subhumans" should be killed and only the elite of humanity be spared.
-In one of his YouTube videos Auvinen paid tribute to the prominent ecofascist Pentti Linkola.
+In one of his YouTube videos Auvinen paid tribute to the prominent deep ecologist Pentti Linkola.
+Auvinen also mentioned the racist bomber Franz Fuchs in his manifesto as an inspiration.